devmesis/scriptgrab/README.md

 ### 🌍 Community & Contributions

-ScriptGrab thrives on community.
+ScriptGrab is built for speed, but it thrives on community.
-Whether you're fixing bugs, suggesting features, or pushing wild experiments, we want you in.
+Fix a bug, suggest a feature, or go wild with your own scripts, jump in!

 🤝 [Contribute](https://github.com/devmesis/scriptgrab/pulls)